return5/class-generator/README.md

 Lua Class Generator
-command line tool which generates teh skeleton of a class in lua. saves class to a file inside of ./classes/
+command line tool which generates the skeleton of a class in lua. saves class to a file inside of ./classes/

 # options
 - -c [className]